digital-asset/daml/docs/source/triggers/index.rst

 one party at a time, you may be interested in the :doc:`/tools/trigger-service/index`.

-When not to use Daml triggers
+When Not to Use Daml Triggers
 =============================

 Daml triggers deliberately only allow you to express automation that